Vision Therapy Can Improve Reading Skills In Children

 Vision is a learned skill — meaning, it can be trained and often responds well to training due to the brain’s neuroplasticity.
 In fact, a study published in the Journal of Learning Disabilities found that 12 vision therapy sessions significantly enhanced reading abilities among sixth graders with subpar reading levels.
 Results indicate that after undergoing vision therapy, their attention processing abilities and reading improved by an impressive 220%.

-The vision therapy program offered at The Vision Therapy Center at Aspire Vision Care can provide similar outcomes for your child.
+The vision therapy program offered at Aspire Vision Care can provide similar outcomes for your child.
 If visual dysfunction is the underlying cause of your child’s reading and learning struggles, our tailor-made vision therapy program will target and improve his or her specific visual skills.
 The process may involve various aids and tools, such as prisms, filters, eye patches, balance beams and digital simulations.

 Because reading issues can have multiple causes, a multidisciplinary approach incorporating other health care professionals and educators will help ensure that your child reads at the expected level.

-If you suspect that a vision problem may be preventing your child from reaching his or her academic potential, contact The Vision Therapy Center at Aspire Vision Care to schedule a functional eye evaluation today.
+If you suspect that a vision problem may be preventing your child from reaching his or her academic potential, contact Aspire Vision Care to schedule a functional eye evaluation today.
 Invest in your child’s future with vision therapy and see the results for yourself.

-Dr. Nancy Guenthner, Dr. Carissa Lumby provides vision therapy and other services to patients from Round Rock, TX, Pflugerville, Cedar Park, and throughout Texas.
+our optometric team provides vision therapy and other services to patients from Round Rock, TX, Pflugerville, Cedar Park, Georgetown and throughout Texas.